feloniousBonk/mate-command-applet-icon/README.md

 - command-preferences.ui - xml file for the command-applet preferences dialog box with added file-chooser

-- org.mate.panel.applet.command.gschema.xml - glib schema file for the applet with added key info for icon chooser
+- org.mate.panel.applet.command.gschema.xml.in - glib schema file for the applet with added key info for icon chooser